ArpanMaheshwari144/Developer-Roadmap/README.md

 # Developer Roadmap

-A comprehensive collection of resources for Java developers - from technical skills to job hunting strategies.
+A comprehensive guide for Java developers - from technical skills to effective job hunting strategies.

 ## Table of Contents
 - [LinkedIn Job Search Strategy](#linkedin-job-search-strategy)